 A nice sunny day in Withnell and the gantry carrying stone from the quarry is cleary visible behind the schoolboy walking his dog.

-Gateposts in to Brinscall Hall printworks from the main line
+Gateposts allowing access into Brinscall Hall printworks from the main line.

 Probably taken in the late 1960s, this photograph shows Railway Road and the cobbled road that lead up to the warehouse and the goods yard to the left of it(courtesy of Friends of Brinscall and Withnell Villages FB page)